Kishor1407/Youtube_lite/README.md

+View a live demo of the website- https://kishtube.netlify.app

 YouTube Lite is a lightweight clone of the popular video-sharing website YouTube.com.
 Built using React and CSS, this project aims to replicate key features of YouTube while providing a simplified and streamlined user experience.
 The application utilizes React